 This means that buyers aren’t obliged to pay you the cash instantly, which can waste your time and make it difficult to fulfill your short-term business strategy.

-Fees are surprisingly high, so if you do decide to sell on eBay make sure you’ve factored that in when crunching the numbers.
+Fees are also surprisingly high, so if you do decide to sell on eBay, make sure you’ve factored that in when crunching the numbers.

 The problem of selling exclusively through Facebook is that you have to manually manage orders, which can be very time-consuming.

-On the other hand, if you sell through an ecommerce platform linked to your Facebook page, you can manage all your product updates and inventory from one place.
-Shopify’s integration with Facebook, for example, is terrific!
+On the other hand, if you sell through an ecommerce platform linked to your Facebook page, you can manage all of your product updates and inventory from one place.
+Wix’s integration with Facebook, for example, is terrific!

 Once you’ve decided how to sell online, it’s time to think about your business strategy.
 You don’t have to be Warren Buffett, but it pays do a bit of preparation.

 We know from firsthand-experience how tricky it can be to get an online business off the ground.